Secular equilibrium

+Graph illustrating secular equilibrium, where lines of A1 and A2 meet.

 In nuclear physics, secular equilibrium is a situation in which the quantity of a radioactive isotope remains constant because its production rate (e.g., due to decay of a parent isotope) is equal to its decay rate.
+An example of this is the germanium-68/gallium-68 generator commonly used for the preparation of gallium-68 radiopharmaceuticals for PET imaging.

 In radioactive decay

 Secular equilibrium can occur in a radioactive decay chain only if the half-life of the daughter radionuclide B is much shorter than the half-life of the parent radionuclide A. In such a case, the decay rate of A and hence the production rate of B is approximately constant, because the half-life of A is very long compared to the time scales considered.
 The quantity of radionuclide B builds up until the number of B atoms decaying per unit time becomes equal to the number being produced per unit time.
 The quantity of radionuclide B then reaches a constant, equilibrium value.
 Assuming the initial concentration of radionuclide B is zero, full equilibrium usually takes several half-lives of radionuclide B to establish.

 The quantity of radionuclide B when secular equilibrium is reached is determined by the quantity of its parent A and the half-lives of the two radionuclide.
 That can be seen from the time rate of change of the number of atoms of radionuclide B: